 When people lose access to prescriptions and can’t obtain drugs of abuse, they tend to find alternatives to avoid withdrawal.
 Heroin is another narcotic, an opioid, and is far less expensive and easier to obtain than prescription opioids like Tramadol.

 Trading one drug of abuse for another means taking on a whole new set of side effects, risk of withdrawal or overdose, and other problems.
-Fortunately, Addiction Campuses can connect you with some of the best treatments available to fight the cycle of addiction.
+Fortunately, Vertava Health can connect you with some of the best treatments available to fight the cycle of addiction.

 Treatment for Opioid Abuse

 Opioid abuse treatment should be comprehensive, as addiction to opioids affects both your body and mind.
 First comes detoxification, a necessary first step that allows your body to flush out toxins.
 With that completed, you’ll be ready to begin healing.

 Detoxification from opioids can be dangerous if attempted alone.
 That’s why our rehab centers offer medically supervised detox support, and medication when needed.
 Medication-assisted therapy is just one facet of treatment; with inpatient treatment, you’ll have access to a number of therapies and other treatment modalities.

 Just some of the research-based services offered at our rehab centers include: